 Diet.
-For the first 24-48 hours, you should maintain a diet of soft foods, such as Jell-O, pudding, yogurt, mashed potatoes, soups, etc. Food that crumbles such as potato chips, popcorn, crackers, cookies, etc. should be avoided, as well as seedy fruits like strawberries and blackberries.
-Hot spicy foods should also be avoided to prevent irritation and burns of the implant site.
-Also avoid carbonated beverages for three to four days.
+For the first 24-48 hours, you should maintain a diet of soft foods, such as eggs, pudding, yogurt, mashed potatoes, soups, fish, etc. Food that crumbles such as potato chips, popcorn, crackers, cookies, etc. should be avoided, as well as seedy fruits like strawberries and blackberries.
+Hot spicy foods should also be avoided to prevent irritation and burns of the surgery site.
 Eating immediately following the procedure is not recommended.
-When the numbness has worn off you may eat, yet be sure to chew on the opposite side for the first 24 hours in order to keep food away from the implant site.
+When the numbness has worn off you may eat, yet be sure to chew on the opposite side for the first 24 hours in order to keep food away from the surgery site.
 Also, keep anything sharp from entering the wound (e.g., eating utensils, fingers and other objects, etc.).
 It is also important to drink plenty of fluids in between meals and with meals.
 Return to normal diet as tolerated.

 Activity.
 For the first 24 hours, your activity should be limited because increased activity can lead to increased bleeding.
-No heavy lifting for two to three days.
-Do not play any wind instruments or blow up balloons for a period of 10-14 days.

 PROBLEMS OR QUESTIONS?
-If you need to contact Dr. Marron-Tarrazzi please call 305-646-1524, or after 6:00PM at 305-510-7078.
+If you need to contact Dr. Marron-Tarrazzi, please call 305-646-1524, or after 5:00PM at 305-510-7078.